setting up for success

 Play tips:

-• A circular rug offers balance, and enables you to place objects around the edge of the circle to encourage your child to move and explore.
+- A circular rug offers balance and enables you to place objects around the edge of the circle to encourage your child to move and explore.
 This is especially beneficial for children who are just learning to roll and move about freely, sparking curiosity & motivating them to move.

 Our heuristic sets and loose parts, are designed to grow with your child, that is the beauty of open-ended play items!
-For older children you may like to set up an invitation to play, or simply having these available for your child to explore at their free will.

 We are here to help!
 If you have any questions about heuristic play or setting up your space, please contact us and we'll be happy to help you out!